SheepTester/longer-tweets/_posts/2024-04-18-vertex-buffer-not-big-enough.md

 }
 ```

-Notice how both of these have their own `byteOffset`!
+Notice how both of these have their own `byteOffset`{:.language-js}!
 This is because accessors themselves can define a range of bytes within a buffer view.
 In other words, accessors are a range of bytes in a range of bytes.

-In my glTF parser, I used these ranges to create a `TypedArray` view into the binary file's `ArrayBuffer`:
+In my glTF parser, I used these ranges to create a `TypedArray`{:.language-js} view into the binary file's `ArrayBuffer`{:.language-js}:

 ```ts
 const data = new Uint8Array(